2025 Storm Events in San Antonio

 Choosing a roofing contractor in San Antonio

 Look for contractors with established local presence.
 Companies like M&M Roofing, Siding and Windows bring over 40 years of San Antonio experience, while Cloud Roofing has served the community since 1975.
 This longevity indicates reliability and understanding of local climate challenges, building codes, and neighborhood requirements.
-Manufacturer certifications from GAF, CertainTeed, or Owens Corning demonstrate commitment to quality installation practices.
+The Roofing Contractors Association of Texas (RCAT) offers a voluntary Licensed Roofing Contractor program that requires passing examinations, maintaining insurance, and completing continuing education.
+Contractors with RCAT certification have demonstrated commitment to professional standards beyond the bare minimum.

 Local Insights

 Alamo Heights presents an entirely different challenge.
 This historic enclave features homes dating from the 1920s through 1960s, many with original clay tile roofs requiring specialized restoration rather than simple replacement.
 Mature oak trees throughout the neighborhood create ongoing debris accumulation and potential branch damage during storms.
 Some properties fall under historic preservation guidelines that limit material choices.
-Restoration projects in Alamo Heights can run $14,000 to $60,000 depending on tile sourcing and structural work requirements.

 The Medical Center area surrounding South Texas Medical Center features a mix of older ranch homes and renovated properties, some with flat or low-slope roof sections requiring membrane systems rather than traditional shingles.
 Northwest neighborhoods extending toward Helotes include newer developments from the 2000s with HOA oversight similar to Stone Oak, though hilltop properties face additional wind exposure concerns.
-North Central and Windcrest offer the most affordable market segment with established 1960s-1990s construction, though older homes frequently need decking replacement alongside new roofing.
+North Central and Windcrest offer established 1960s-1990s construction, though older homes frequently need decking replacement alongside new roofing.
 South San Antonio's vintage housing stock from the 1950s through 1980s often shows deferred maintenance requiring comprehensive assessment before replacement quotes prove accurate.

 Verified local contractors serving San Antonio, Texas.
 All contractors are licensed and insured for roofing work in your area.